jameslau/jameslau.com/src/content/projects/kor-group/kor.md

 Several design iterations were implemented prior to development.
 How many rounds is unclear, but it started before my time at kor.
 However, once a design decision was made, project's development phase took off.
 It took a total of three months to complete.
 Database from the old site wasn't a concern because the content was old, thus more time was given to engineering the new site.

-- Development tool: WordPress
+- Development platform: WordPress
 - Design: Designed by kor group
-- Hosting Provider: WPEngine
+- Hosting provider: WPEngine
 - Project lifecycle: 3 months
 - Website link: [kor group](https://www.kor.com/)